 - 1. Review the system requirements for your computer in System Requirements above. - 2.
 Follow Interface Firmware Installation and Setup steps. - 3.
-Purchase a BruControl license at brucontrol.com/buy.
-You will receive an email within 12 hours when your license is authorized. - 4.
-Follow Application Setup steps. - 5.
-Once BruControl is running, open the Settings (gear icon).
+Acquire a license or plan to use an 'EVALUATION' license. - To purchase a BruControl license, visit brucontrol.com/product/brucontrol-application/.
+You will receive an email within 12 hours indicating license authorization. - 4.
+Follow Application Setup steps. - Once BruControl is running, open the Settings (gear icon).
 Select the 'Interfaces' tab.
 Select 'ADD...' and fill-in or select the appropriate settings for the interface.
 Select 'OK' and close the Settings. - Create a test device be selecting the Menu icon, then 'ADD DEVICE'.
 Select the Interface name and select the port # of the onboard LED (per the Interface Wiring Map for your interface).
 Select 'Digital Output' as the device type. - 7.
 Enable the device.
 Select OK, then select the device element to toggle it's ON and OFF state.
 The LED onboard the interface should illuminate and turn off accordingly. - 8.
 You are ready to continue setting up your BruControl system!